-- ▶ Goal is to express statements of the type "Problem X is at least as hard as problem Y." - Use the notion of reductions. - Y is polynomial-time reducible to X (Y ≤P X) if any arbitrary instance of Y can be solved using a polynomial number of standard operations, plus a polynomial number of calls to a black box that solves problem X. - ➤ Y is "finding the largest matching in a bipartite graph."
-X is "Compute the maximum flow in a network." - Y is "Find the best segmentation of an image into foreground and background."
-X is "Compute the minimum s-t cut in a network." - $Y \leq_P X$ implies that "X is at least as hard as Y." - ► Such reductions are Cook reductions.
-Karp reductions allow only one call to the black box that solves X.
+- ▶ Goal is to express statements of the type "Problem X is at least as hard as problem Y." - Use the notion of reductions. - Y is polynomial-time reducible to X (Y ≤P X) if any arbitrary instance of Y can be solved using a polynomial number of standard operations, plus one call to a black box that solves problem X. - ► MAXIMUM BIPARTITE MATCHING \leq_P MAXIMUM s-t Flow - ► IMAGE SEGMENTATION \leq_P MINIMUM s-t Cut - $Y \leq_P X$ implies that "X is at least as hard as Y." - Such reductions are Karp reductions.
+Cook reductions allow a polynomial number of calls to the black box that solves X.